alekcz/pcp/README.md

 $ pcp new project-name
 ```

-For convenience the pcp utility comes with a local server.
+When you create a new project some example code is generated as well which, for convenience, you can view using the local server built in to the pcp utility.
 This local sever behaves as your pcp site would when deployed with nginx.

 ``` shellsession
 $ cd project-name